Sypher12233/Full-Stack-Dev-JS/JS/README.md

 Use create-react-app to bootstrap a React application on your own computer

-##### Introduction #####
+##### Introduction: React #####

-React is a user interfac0e framework developed by Facebook.
+React is a user interface framework developed by Facebook.
 It has a quickly growing developer adoption rate and was ranked as the most loved web framework in the [2019 Stack Overflow developer survey](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted).
 This article will walk you through setting up your first React app and assumes you are familiar with text editors and command line navigation.

 ##### 1. Setting Up the Boilerplate Application #####

 It is possible to manually create a React app, but Facebook has created a Node package [create-react-app](https://create-react-app.dev/) to generate a boilerplate version of a React application.